How to Get a Loan with Bad Credit After Vehicle Repossession

-Canadians who have a history of car repossession on their credit report will often have a more difficult time getting approved for an auto loan.
-These 5 tips could help a person with bad credit get an auto loan after vehicle repossession.
+If you have a history of car repossession on your credit report, you might have a difficult time getting approved for an auto loan.
+If you have bad credit, these tips will help you get on the right path to your next auto loan after vehicle repossession.

 In Canada, there are two types of repossession: